nzhagen/fpp_tools/README.md

 $$z = \frac{L_0 \Delta \phi}{\Delta \phi - 2 \pi f_0 d}$$
 where $f_0$ is the spatial frequency of the fringes, $L_0$ is the distance from the camera to the object reference plane, and $d$ is distance between the projector and camera pupils.
 If we measure the fringe spacing from one peak to the next as 20.8 mm, then the fringe spatial frequency will be $f_0 = 1 / 20.8 \mathrm{mm} = 0.048 \ \mathrm{mm}^{-1}$.

-## Using fringe projection images with N phases
+## Using fringe projection images with N uniformly-spaced phases

 The above algorithm for calculating $\phi$ assumed that we had 4 images with phase shifts equally spaced in 90deg intervals.
 A disadvantage of this is that if there is uncorrected nonlinearity in the intensity of the projector-camera system, then the estimated profile shows large ripples characteristics of this error.
 One easy way of reducing the ripple error, without actually having to calibrate the projector+camera, is to use a larger number of images, such as $N = 8$.
 In this case we need a different algorithm to estimate the bias, contrast, and wrapped phase: